infor-cloud/ion-api-sdk/README.md

                 client.SetBearerToken(token);
                 var response = client.GetAsync("M3/m3api-rest/execute/CRS610MI/ChgFinancial?CUNO=Y30000&BLCD=0").Result;

+**Refresh token**
+If a refresh token is available as part of the response it is possible to obtain a new access_token and refresh_token without requiring the service account credentials.

+    _oauth2.RequestRefreshTokenAsync(refreshToken).Result;

-**Revoke access_token**
+**Revoke refresh token**
-When the token is not needed anymore it is recommended to revoke the access_token.
+If a refresh token is provided and there is no longer the need to make calls to the webservice without providing the service account credentials then the refresh token should be revoked.

 Currently the Thinktecture library does not provide a method to revoke the token.
 But this can be achieved with a method like:

     private static void RevokeToken(string token, string tokenType) {